 There are several remote access compute clusters located in the ITS Cyert Hall machine room, some of which are publicly accessible and some of which are only accessible from within the CMU network.

 - The primary private site is known as the ECE compute cluster with 32 machines.
 All faculty, grad & undergrad students automatically receive access to these machines.
 Machine names ece000 through ece031.
-These are a mix of Dell R610s and Dell R210s.
-The R610s have 16 cores and 16GB of RAM while the R210s have 8 cores and 8GB of RAM.
-The names of the 32 machines are:

 - General purpose connection server – not for computationally intensive work